 In this guide, we’ll cover several steps that you can take to secure your WordPress site from hackers and reduce your site’s bandwidth usage at the same time.
 The less requests made to your site, the quicker it will be to load for legitimate visitors.

 You should also install a WordPress backup plugin (we recommend UpdraftPlus) and take regular backups to a different location such as Dropbox, so that you can easily restore your site in the event it does get hacked.
+We keep 21 days of backups for your site, but we still recommend maintaining your own backups as well.

 Most Important Step: Add A Security Plugin to Protect Against Brute Force Password Attempts